 - Points Aren’t Very Valuable for Non-hotel Redemptions.
 Gold Points are almost always worth $0.01 or less apiece when redeemed for non-hotel purchases.
 They’re sometimes worth much less, as is the case with TSA PreCheck.
 Many competing programs have far better redemption values overall.

 - Poor Airline Transfer Deals.
 Radisson’s airline point-to-mile transfer options are sub-par too.
 You generally need 10 Radisson Rewards points to earn 1 airline mile.
-By contrast, some popular cards, such as Chase Sapphire Preferred and the Marriott Bonvoy Business™ American Express® Card, offer 1-to-1 transfer ratios with select airline partners.
+By contrast, some popular cards, such as Chase Sapphire Preferred, offer much more favorable ratios.

 - Has a Foreign Transaction Fee.
 This card’s 2% to 3% foreign transaction fee is unusual for a travel card.
 If you frequently travel overseas, it’s likely to cut into your out-of-country point earnings, and you’d surely be better served by one of the many alternatives without foreign transaction fees.

 - Relatively Few Hotel Choices.
 The Radisson group has more than 1,000 hotels and resorts in its portfolio.
 That sounds like a lot, but it pales in comparison to larger families.
 For example, Marriott has more than 6,000 properties in its arsenal.
 With a relatively thin selection of Radisson properties to choose from, you’re more likely to find yourself without a good option to earn or redeem points in your chosen destination, particularly if it’s somewhere out of the way.